Perspectives on Parenting and

-When it comes to the treatment of Anorexia, one of the biggest challenges I face as a therapist is that the patient does not want to get better and she will often stop at nothing to protect her eating disorder, up to and including throwing me, under the bus if necessary.
+When it comes to the treatment of Anorexia, one of the biggest challenges I face as a therapist is that the patient does not want to get better and she will often stop at nothing to protect her eating disorder, up to and including throwing me under the bus if necessary.
 She can’t help it.
 It feels like a life or death situation for her and I am simply a casualty of the war between her and those who would deprive her of her eating disorder (ED) which is why I need your buy-in as her parents.
 When we are united, we can win the war even if we lose a few of the battles.
 But we have to stick together.
-We are the team and the eating disorder is the opponent.
+We are the team and the eating disorder is the opponent, not your child.

 The Nature of the Beast

-I view Anorexia as a painful form of anxiety but with a focus.
+I view Anorexia as a painful form of anxiety, but with a focus.
 Most anxiety is unfocused, even very intense anxiety, which is why we call it “generalized anxiety.”
 The lack of focus makes the anxiety more difficult to manage, increasing the discomfort.
 You don’t know what you are afraid of, or why, you just know that you are afraid, all the time, with no end in sight.

 The eating disorder, on the other hand, gives the anxious person a focus, a solution, something to do, a sense of control, a strategy with a set of easy to follow rules that really work to decrease your anxiety.
-These rules include: Don’t eat unless it is absolutely necessary; If you have to eat, eat as little as possible; Learn how to “fake eat”; Distract yourself to avoid eating by sleeping more, afterall you can’t eat if you’re asleep!; Fake an illness if necessary to get people to back off and give you space; Drink water to avoid feeling hungry” and on and on.
+These rules include: Don’t eat unless it is absolutely necessary; If you have to eat, eat as little as possible; Learn how to “fake eat”; Distract yourself to avoid eating by sleeping more, after-all you can’t eat if you’re asleep!; Fake an illness if necessary to get people to back off and give you space; Drink water to avoid feeling hungry” and on and on.
 This list of rules is endless.

 The function of the rules is to restore one’s sense of accomplishment along with a sense of control.
-Another important set of rules is to be able to lose weight by over-exercising, abusing laxatives, which are both forms of purging, or actually purging by vomiting.
-These rules/tactics/strategies also ease the anxiety in such a profound way that modifying them at all, let alone giving them up, seems like diving into the anxiety abyss all over again, but this time with no safety net.
+Another important set of rules is to be able to lose weight by over-exercising and abusing laxatives, which are both forms of purging, or actually purging by vomiting.
+These rules/tactics/strategies also ease the anxiety in such a profound way that modifying them at all, let alone giving them up, seems like diving into the anxiety abyss all over again, only this time with no safety net.

 Parents and loved ones have difficulty understanding the terror that the Anorexic is experiencing.
 Part of the reason for this is that they are experiencing their own terror as they watch someone they love waste away to nothing right in front of their eyes.
 Talk about feeling helpless.
 Bottom line, the condition is mired in fear, for the loved ones as well as for the victims.